grommunio/grommunio-documentation/user/troubleshooting.rst

 __ _mdmresync:

-If you experience synchronization problems with your Mobile Device and a :ref:`resync`: didn't help you should do the following steps.
+If you experience synchronization problems with your mobile device and a :ref:`resync`: did not help, you can attempt the following steps:

-* Remove the Account from your Device(s).
+* Remove the account from the mobile device(s).
-* Goto the Webapp -> Settings -> Mobile Devices and remove your Device.
+* Log in to grommunio-web, go to "Settings", "Mobile Devices" and remove the device(s).
 * Wait for at least fifteen minutes.
-* Recreate the Account in your Device.
+* Recreate the account on the mobile device.